 ADULTERATION OF ALMONDS

 Sadly, the US federal government has approved irradiation of almonds and then they are allowed to be labeled as “raw”.
 This is horrible and a gross deception, and must be stopped.
 Stores that sell these irradiated almonds include Costco (Kirkland brand) and Whole Foods Markets.

 To make sure you are getting healthy almonds, please go to the following link:

 Because almonds are a fruit, that grows high in the air on a tree, they are very yin in terms of Chinese medicine.
 For this reason alone, they must be eaten sparingly on a nutritional balancing program.

 Also, they are best eaten roasted, as this makes them much more yang in nature.
 It is true some nutrients are destroyed in the roasting process, and the oil is not as healthful.
 However, overall, the benefits of roasting seem to outweigh the disadvantages.

-Also, almond milk and cheeses are much too yin to be eaten in any quantity.
+Also, almond milk and cheeses are much too yin in macrobiotic terminology to be eaten in any quantity.
 Often they also have sugar or other chemicals added to them, which just makes them worse foods.
-The only time I recommend almond milk is if one cannot tolerate any cow or goat milk, or one cannot obtain raw or Horizon organic milk or other dairy products.
+We don’t recommend using almond milk.